Chart Color Schemes

 Health performance in Chain Valley Bay is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Chain Valley Bay faces significant health challenges, with various conditions affecting both younger and older residents.
-Approximately 48% (~1,308 people) have private health cover, lower than the national average of 55.3%.
+Approximately 48% of the total population (~1,356 people) has private health cover, compared to Greater Sydney's 50.4% and the national average of 55.7%.
+The most prevalent medical conditions are arthritis (affecting 16.9% of residents) and mental health issues (8.3%), while 49.2% claim to be free from medical ailments, lower than Greater Sydney's 61.5%.

 Frequently Asked Questions - Health